mjmac87/vscode-openai-assistant/README.md

 3. Press `Ctrl+Shift+P` or `Cmd+Shift+P` to open the Command Palette.

-4. Type `OpenAI API Interaction` in the Command Palette and press Enter.
+4. Type `OpenAI Assistant` in the Command Palette and press Enter.

 5. If you haven't entered your API key yet, you will be prompted to do so.
 The extension will store the API key for future use.